 The 16-megapixel sensor has an aperture size of f/1.6, which allows more light to be captured by the camera and is backed by 3-axis optical image stabilisation and PDAF.

 In our usage of the V30+, we found that the camera to be decent, but is not at par with the imaging prowess of phones like the Google Pixel 2.
-Then again, you get the V30+ at significantly lower price point as well.
+Then again, you get the V30+ at significantly lower price point.

 Read the full review: LG V30+